Calhoun County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the ALJ finds that the DPS has met its burden of proof, your license suspension will be upheld.
+• Suspension Overturned: If the DPS fails to meet its burden of proof, the judge will overturn the suspension, and your license will be reinstated.

-- Restricted/Hardship License Granted: In some circumstances, the ALJ may grant a restricted or hardship license, allowing you to drive for essential purposes (see below).
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license (Occupational Driver's License - ODL), allowing you to drive for essential purposes.

 Hardship/Restricted License in Texas